 Financial Wellness is Important and Why it Matters

-Many have argued money isn’t important.
-Money cannot buy happiness.
+Many have argued money isn’t important and it cannot buy happiness.
 But money does play a significant role in our society.
-Money is the currency that pays for food, shelter, and medicine.
-It allows us the basic necessities to survive and the luxuries we enjoy.
+It’s the currency that pays for food, shelter, and medicine.
+It allows us the necessities to survive and the luxuries we enjoy.

 And when we cannot meet our financial obligations, it causes stress leading to fatigue, absenteeism, lower production, higher medical cost, bad performance, anger and a feeling of hopelessness.

 In my book, You Only Live Once, I wrote: “I wanted people to understand that financial success-however you choose to define that success-only matters if you’ve found a balance between money and life.
 I used the term financial wellness to describe the state of living in which your well-being is measured by the quality of your life, not just by wealth.”

 We’ve all had moments where our financials caused a great deal of stress.
 We either didn’t have much of it or stressing over how to make it grow.
 These worries cause stress that impacts how we feel about our lives.
 Those feelings and thoughts impact our physical, mental, and emotional well-being.